What is Greenwashing?

 Main points of Directive 2005/29/EC:

-– Prohibits deceptive acts and omissions: Including providing false information or concealing important facts.
+• Prohibits deceptive acts and omissions: Including providing false information or concealing material facts.

-– Establishing criteria for deciding on unfair practices: With regard to whether the practices are likely to have an impact on the economic behavior of consumers.
+• Establishing criteria for deciding on unfair practices: Considering whether the practices are likely to have an impact on the economic behavior of consumers.

-– Directive 2010/30/EU on energy efficiency labelling: Which requires accurate and reliable information about the consumption of energy and other resources.
+• Directive 2010/30/EU on energy efficiency labelling: Which requires accurate and reliable information on the consumption of energy and other resources.

-– Regulation (EU) 2018/841 of the European Parliament and of the Council on the inclusion of greenhouse gas emissions and removals from land use, land-use change and forestry: Although it focuses on greenhouse gas emissions and removals, it also promotes transparency and accountability in environmental claims.
+• Regulation (EU) 2018/841 of the European Parliament and of the Council on the inclusion of greenhouse gas emissions and removals from land use, land-use change and forestry: While focused on greenhouse gas emissions and removals, it also promotes transparency and accountability in environmental claims.

 The European Union also regularly issues guidelines to improve the transparency and credibility of environmental claims, thereby strengthening consumer protection against greenwashing.

-– Greenwashing is the misleading practice of presenting products or services as more environmentally friendly than they actually are in order to make a commercial profit.
+• Greenwashing is the misleading practice of presenting products or services as more environmentally friendly than they actually are in order to achieve commercial profit.

-– Green Claims are true and substantiated claims about the positive environmental properties of a product or practice.
-(Co2AI)
+• Green Claims are true and substantiated statements about the positive environmental properties of a product or practice.
+Spring